QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes it is desirable to open an instance of Firefox in a new fresh disposable.
-This can be done easily using the app menu: just go to |qubes-logo-icon|:menuselection:`Qubes App Menu (Q icon) --> APPS --> default-dvm --> Firefox`.
+This can be done easily using the app menu: just go to :appmenuselection:`APPS --> default-dvm --> Firefox`.
 Wait a few seconds until the web browser starts.

 .. image:: /attachment/doc/r4.3-dom0-menu-disp-firefox.png
    :alt: Application menu being used to open an Firefox from the ``default-dvm`` in a disposable qube.